Conscription in Russia: Russian Federation

-The two-year conscription term in force in the USSR after 1967 continued in Russia following the 1991 collapse of the Soviet Union until 2006, when the Government of Russia and State Duma gradually reduced the term of service to 18 months for those conscripted in 2007 and to one year from 2008, while dropping some legal excuses for non-conscription from the law (such as non-conscription of rural doctors and teachers, of men who have a child younger than 3 years, etc.) from 1 January 2008.
+The two-year conscription term in force in the USSR after 1967 continued in Russia following the 1991 collapse of the Soviet Union until 2006, when the Government of Russia and State Duma gradually reduced the term of service to 18 months for those conscripted in 2007 and to one year from 2008, while removing some excuses from conscription (such as non-conscription of rural doctors and teachers, of men who have a child younger than 3 years, etc.) from 1 January 2008.

-As of 2021, all male citizens aged 18–27 are subject to conscription for 1 year of active duty military service in the armed forces, but the precise number of conscripts for each of the recruitment campaigns, which are usually held twice annually, is prescribed by particular Presidential Decree.
+As of 2021, all male citizens aged 18–27 are subject to conscription for 1 year of active duty military service in the armed forces, but the precise number of conscripts for each of the recruitment campaigns, which are usually held twice annually, is prescribed by a particular Presidential Decree.

 Legal exemptions from draft

 Russian law provides some grounds for temporary postponement of and permanent exemption from military draft.
 For example, it is written into law that students in higher education obtain deferments.
-People with very serious medical conditions are usually exempted from draft.
-Proving that such medical condition is present is costly process and requires significant time, medical analysis, and efforts, so not many people are exempted easily.
-The poor often can't afford such exemptions.
+People with very serious medical conditions are usually exempted from the draft.
+Proving that such medical condition is present is a costly process and requires significant time, medical analysis, and efforts, making medical exemption difficult.

 The conscription of graduates of civilian institutions of higher education, who have graduated the military departments of their universities and received a commission as an officer was abolished on 1 January 2008 when the amendments, contained in Federal Law of 6 July 2006, No.104-FZ, entered into force.

+Gender asymmetry and discrimination based on sex

+The exclusively male nature of the conscription system in the Russian Federation is a subject of analysis within gender studies and is viewed by a number of legal scholars and sociologists as a form of institutional discrimination against men in Russia.